 Double space and left justify everything, including tables, figure legends, and references.
-Place page numbers in the upper right-hand corner and leave liberal side margins of at least 1 inch.
-Format documents to US letter size (8.5 × 11 in), and number the lines of the text continuously from the first page through the figure legends.
+Format documents to be US letter size (8.5 × 11 in), and number the lines of the text continuously from the first page through the figure legends.
 Consult recent issues for proper placement of main headings, subheadings, and paragraph headings.
 Titles and subheadings should be brief (55 characters or fewer) and should not be complete sentences, but words, phrases, or brief clauses.
 Only the first word of a title or subheading should be capitalized.

 Arrange the manuscript in the following order:

-Page 1—Running head (not to exceed 60 characters and spaces), name, address, telephone and fax numbers, and email address of the corresponding author (author to whom copyright and page proofs should be sent); and the total number of words in the text, references, tables, and figure legends.
+Page 1—Running head (not to exceed 60 characters and spaces), name, address, telephone and fax numbers, and email address of the corresponding author (author to whom copyright and page proofs should be sent).

 Page 2—Title of article followed by authors' complete names and institutional affiliations, city, state/province, and country.
 Use the following symbol order to designate authors' affiliations: †, ‡, §, ||, #.
 When more are needed, double them in the same sequence ††, ‡‡, §§, || ||, ##.
 All persons listed as authors should have been sufficiently involved in the research to take public responsibility for its content.
 The affiliation listed for an author MUST be the institution at which the research was conducted.